vbrilon/Live-tracks-guide/docs/architecture.md

   - Ultranet: P16‑M personal mixers get up to 16 channels from the XR18’s Ultranet port.
   - Analog IEM buses: XR18 Buses 1–5 feed Aux Outs 1–5 to your transmitters/amps.

+Channel consistency principle (must do)
+- For any instrument you swap from live to backing (or back), keep the same XR18 channel number.
+Route Ableton to that channel’s number and flip the channel Source (Analog ↔ USB).
+This keeps FOH workflow, IEM sends, and Ultranet slots consistent.

 Why 48 kHz and a 128–256 buffer?
 - XR18 defaults to 48 kHz.
 Keep everything at 48 kHz to avoid resampling and clock issues.
 - 128–256 buffer is a good live balance: low latency but stable.
 If you hear pops/clicks, try 256.